 They are very simple, like most drop cookies.

-- Cookie dough: it's a simple recipe where you mix all the ingredients until well incorporated.
-The final mixture (image below) is soft so it needs refrigeration before you can roll and bake them.
+- Cookie dough is a simple recipe that involves mixing all the ingredients until well incorporated.
+The final mixture is soft, so it needs refrigeration before you can roll and bake it.

 - Powdered sugar: roll them in a heavy layer.
 That way the contrast of colors will be more noticeable.
 Spoiler alert!
 Being this a lemon cookie dough with a pale color to start with, the contrast with the white sugar will not be dramatic like for example the chocolate mint crinkles.